Frostfire122/Tugas-Teori-Graf-2/README.md

   6. Move to the next *smallest* edge.
   7. Repeat steps 4–6 until all vertices are connected.
   8. The edges selected during the process form the minimum spanning tree.

+### Reverse-Delete Algorithm

+  Steps:

+  1. Start with the full connected graph containing all its original edges.
+  2. Sort all edges in decreasing order of their weights.
+  3. Consider the edge with the *largest* weight.
+  4. Temporarily remove the edge from the graph and check if the graph remains connected:

+  * If the graph remains connected, permanently delete the edge.
+  * Else, restore the edge back to the graph.

+  5. Move to the next *largest* edge.
+  6. Repeat steps 4–5 until all remaining edges have been evaluated.
+  7. The remaining connected graph forms the minimum spanning tree.